-What breed do you need?
+What type of bike do you need?

 Road BikesFancy the Tour de France, or even just touring France?
 Either way, what you need is a road bike.
 Chris Froome, Bradley Wiggins and Mark Cavendish did not go into races with a wicker basket on their bars.